-Annual Security Report 2019
+Annual Security Report September 30, 2023

 Table of Contents Page

+Crime Awareness and College Security Information Report 3

-The Campus Security Act .4
+Campus Security Act - Legal Requirements 4

-College Security Authorities .4
+Campus Security Authorities 4

+Confidential Crime Reporting 5

+Behavioral Intervention Team 5

-Facility Security & Access .5
+Facility Security & Access 5

-WMCC & Local Law Enforcement .5
+WMCC & Local Law Enforcement 5

-Campus Law Enforcement Authority .6
+Campus Law Enforcement Authority 5

-Confidential Crime Reporting .6

-Security Awareness Programs for Students & Employees .7
+Security Awareness Programs for Students & Employees 6

-Crime Prevention Programs for Students & Employees .7
+Crime Prevention Programs, Resources, and Services for Students & Employees 7

-Crime Prevention Resources & Services .8
+Counseling 7

-College Safety Initiatives .9
+College Safety Initiatives 8

-How to Report Crimes .10
+How to Report Crimes 9

-Emergency Management Plan Summary .11
+Emergency Management Plan Summary 10

-Emergency Notification & Timely Warning Procedures .11
+Emergency Notification and Timely Warning Procedures 10

-Drill Schedule .13
+Drill Schedule 11

-Emergency Response & Evacuation Procedures .13
+Emergency Response & Evacuation Procedures 12

-Safety Alerts & Tips .15

-Daily Crime Log .16
+Daily Crime Log 14

-How WMCC Prevents Crime .16

-WMCC Procedures for Responding to Sexual Assault .17
+WMCC Procedures for Responding to Sexual Assault 14

+Campus Disciplinary Action in Cases of Alleged Sex Offenses 14

-Disclosures to Alleged Victims of Crimes of Violence or Non-Forcible Sex Offenses .19
+Disclosures to Alleged Victims of Crimes of Violence or Non-Forcible Sex Offenses 16

-Crime Definitions .19

-Campus Sex Crime Prevention Act & Duty to Report .20
+Campus Sex Crime Prevention Act & Duty to Report 16

-Campus Support for Victims of a Sex Offense .21
+Campus Support for Victims of a Sex Offense 17

-Missing Student Notification Procedures .22
+Missing Student Notification Procedures 18

-WMCC Drug & Alcohol Policy .23
+WMCC Drug & Alcohol Policy 18

-Domestic Violence in the Workplace Policy .23
+Crime Definitions 18

-Campus Crime Statistics Table .24
+Campus Crime Statistics Tables 20

+Clery Location Definitions 23

-WMCC Clery Geographic Locations26 -29
+WMCC Clery Geographic Locations 24-27

-2019 CRIME AWARENESS & COLLEGE SECURITY INFORMATION REPORT
+CRIME AWARENESS & COLLEGE SECURITY INFORMATION REPORT

 The information provided herein meets the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.
-It has been prepared by the Campus Safety and Security Office and the Vice President for Student Affairs using statistical data and other information supplied by Campus Security, the College Safety Committee and the Behavioral Intervention Team (BIT), and police departments from the cities of Berlin, Conway and Littleton, New Hampshire.
-The Report is updated annually.
+It has been prepared by the Campus Security Office, the Vice President of Student Affairs, and the Human Resources Officer using statistical data and other information supplied by Campus Security and police departments from the communities of Berlin, Conway, and Littleton, New Hampshire.
+This report is updated annually.

-This report provides readers important information about the College's safety and security policies and procedures and includes statistics about incidents of crime at White Mountains Community College (WMCC).
+This report provides readers with important information about the college's safety and security policies and procedures and includes statistics about incidents of crime at White Mountains Community College (WMCC).
 When you review the statistics, you will note that WMCC is a safe institution.
 The safety you experience at the main campus in Berlin and at the Academic Centers in Littleton and North Conway is due in part to the combined efforts of many individuals and departments, and the close working relationship with local law enforcement.
-We believe safety at WMCC is a shared responsibility and we rely on every College member to contribute to security on campus by reporting suspicious activities and using common sense when going about their daily activities.
+We believe safety at WMCC is a shared responsibility and we rely on every member of the college community to contribute to security on campus by reporting suspicious activities and using common sense when going about their daily activities.

-Maintaining a safe environment at WMCC is a collaborative effort of college administration, campus security, and the safety committee, who jointly are responsible for developing services, programs and strategies with the intent of keeping students, employees and guests safe at the main campus and the academic centers.
-In order to meet this goal, the College focuses on three important functions:
+Maintaining a safe environment at WMCC is a collaborative effort of college administration, campus security, and the safety committee, who are jointly responsible for developing services, programs, and strategies with the intent of keeping students, employees, and guests safe.
+In order to meet this goal, the college focuses on three important functions:

-- 1. A strong partnership with the civil authorities and community groups in the greater Berlin, Littleton and North Conway communities; - 2.
+- 1. A strong partnership with the civil authorities and community groups in the greater Berlin, Littleton, and North Conway communities. - 2.
 A focus on emergency management requiring a comprehensive approach to preventing, preparing for, responding to, and recovering from emergency situations.
-The College strives to be proactive when planning for and handling emergency events.
-These efforts are shared by the college administration and the Campus Safety Committee and, - 3.
-Utilizing systems that allow us to enhance safety through contemporary b uilding entry doors, office and classroom locking systems, and regularly scheduled practice drills.
+The college strives to be proactive when planning for and handling emergency events.
+These efforts are shared by college administration and the WMCC safety committee. - 3.
+Utilizing systems that allow us to enhance safety through contemporary building entry doors, office and classroom locking systems, and regularly scheduled practice drills.